 This procedure involves scraping or scooping out a skin lesion.
-A technique that uses high-frequency electrical current may be used before or after.
-This is called electrodesiccation.
+A technique that uses high frequency electrical current, called electrodesiccation, may be used before or after.

-A laser is a light beam that can be focused on a very small area.
+A laser is a light beam that can be focused on a very small area and can treat very specific types of cells.
 The laser heats the cells in the area being treated until they "burst."
 There are several types of lasers.
 Each laser has specific uses.

 Laser excision can remove:

 Cryotherapy is a method of super-freezing tissue in order to destroy it.
-It may be used to destroy or remove warts, actinic keratoses, solar keratoses, and molluscum contagiosum.
+It is most commonly used to destroy or remove warts, actinic keratoses, seborrheic keratoses, and molluscum contagiosum.

-Cryotherapy is done using a cotton swab that has been dipped into liquid nitrogen or a probe that has liquid nitrogen flowing through it.
+Cryotherapy is done using either a cotton swab that has been dipped into liquid nitrogen, with a spray canister containing liquid nitrogen, or with or a probe that has liquid nitrogen flowing through it.
 The procedure usually takes less than a minute.